Workmen Compensation

 3. Mining industry: Miners can develop conditions like pneumoconiosis (black lung disease) due to exposure to coal dust, asbestosis from asbestos exposure, and silicosis caused by inhaling crystalline silica dust.

-Having a labour insurance can help these industries to protect their employees financially from the risk of occupational health hazards.
+Having labour insurance can help these industries to protect their employees financially from the risk of occupational health hazards.
 Labour insurance is a compulsory requirement for employers to have as per the Workmen Compensation Act, of 1923.

 It gives coverage to employers against the statutory obligations that arise from workplace accidents.
 It compensates the employees who suffer injury, death, disability, and occupational health hazards due to work-related accidents.
 The coverage includes medical expenses cover, income replacement, disability benefits, death benefits, and rehabilitation services.